ContentWise/d3-timeline/README.md

 sets the margin of the entire timeline inside of the svg.
 Defaults to 30px all around.

-### .display("circle" | "rect")
+### .display("circle" | "rect" | "ellipse")

-Displays the data series as either circles or rectangles.
+Displays the data series as either circles, rectangles or ellipses.
 Defaults to "rect".

 ### .labelFormat(callback)